-Protected characteristic Rrigt gynianation of why this Is there a Geographical impact?
-If so, please explain - use list above to Short explanation of mitigating actions -------------------------- ------------------------------- --- --- medium or high negative impact identify geographical area(s)
+Protected characteristic Brief explanation of why this has been assessed as having Is there a Geographical impact?
+If so, please explain - use list above to Short explanation of mitigating actions -- --- --- medium or high negative impact identify geographical area(s)

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.